Frederick Blantford Bate

-Frederick Blantford Bate was an American broadcaster of the early 20th century, and was a representative for NBC in Britain during World War II.
-He was the husband of Vera Bate Lombardi, the British socialite, and the father of Bridget Bate Tichenor, the surrealist artist.
+Frederick Blantford Bate (13 November, 1886 – December 24, 1970) was an American journalist and radio broadcaster for the NBC network in Europe in the 1930s.
+He was a representative for NBC in United Kingdom and Western Europe before and during World War II.

+He was the husband of Vera Bate Lombardi, the British socialite, and the father of Bridget Bate Tichenor, a surrealist artist.

-Career
+Family

-Frederick Blantford Bate born in Virginia in 1886.
+Frederick Blantford Bate was born to an English father Harry B. Bate in Chicago in 1886.
 His first marriage was to the Chicago candy-manufacturing heiress Sally K. Plows (1889-1947), that ended in divorce on the grounds of his desertion.

+Early career

 He was active with the first automobile ambulance service during the First World War and was a mechanical officer, involved with the organization of the first American Ambulance that became an ambulance service connected with the First World War armies in the field.
 During his time in France he met Vera Arkwright, who was serving at the American hospital in Paris.
 They married in 1916.
 Their daughter Bridget was born in France in November 1917.
 Fred and Vera divorced in 1929.